Ling-Lang/ft_printf/README.md

 * You must use the command **ar** to create your library
     * using the **libtool** command is forbidden
 * Your **libftprintf.a** has to be created at the root of your repository
+---

+#### Usage

+> Compile using make
+> Copy resulting libftprintf.a file in your project directory as well as the ft_printf.h file -> profit